 Oh-oh.
 You just had a car accident that damaged your vehicle.
 You have collision coverage that will pay to fully repair the damage or replace your ride if its totaled, minus the deductible.
-You filed a claim.
+You filed car accident claims.
 Now

 here’s what you can expect to happen, along with some tips to make sure you get the best vehicle damage repair settlement possible.